tylermcginnis/redux-course-curriculum/README.md

 * Create an action creator you'll invoke after you receive the tweets from your API request.
 * Create an action creator you'll invoke after you receive the users from your API request.
 * Create an async action creator responsible for fetching the initial data of your app, then invoking your other action creators passing it that data.

+## Step 3: First Reducers

+* Create the reducers which are going to update the store based on the action creators you created in the last step.
+* Create a store and use react-redux's Provider component to put it on context.